 First of all, NFL spreads and over/unders are some of the sharpest, most-heavily-wagered action available at sportsbooks.
 If there's an edge to be had anywhere, this is the last place you'd find it.
 But sometimes, in the less-frequently bet wagers, the lines might be a little bit "softer" and more exploitable.
 For many years, one of those areas was player props, or small side bets on how well individual players will perform.

-The fact that prop bets are theoretically easier to beat is why at Footballguys, we have three weekly columns devoted to betting player props that are all filled with serious advice, compared to one weekly column devoted to betting game outcomes that's mostly just filled with memes and whimsy.
-(No offense to memes and whimsy.)
+The fact that prop bets are theoretically easier to beat is why at Footballguys, we have two weekly columns devoted to betting player props (both of which are all filled with serious advice) compared to one weekly column devoted to betting game outcomes (which runs entirely on memes and whimsy).

 Second of all, Vegas "cheats".
 Remember, they're not required to take your bets.
 They limit the amount of money you can wager on individual bets, and if you are profitable for long enough, they'll stop taking your bets at all.
 You know those Footballguys staff members who turned a profit for a few years on player props?
 That ended when the books realized they had an edge and stopped taking their bets.

 Vegas is going to stack the deck in their favor every chance they get, and there's not a whole lot we can do about it.
 Player props are a less-unfavorable way to get the thrill of gambling, but Vegas keeps offering them because Vegas still believes they'll eventually turn a profit, and Vegas is usually right about this sort of thing.
 Ultimately I think the most sustainable gambling strategy is to just write off 5% of everything you bet in advance as the cost of doing business and then wager your money where it'll give you the most entertainment per dollar.

 Continue reading this content with a PRO subscription.